Prescription Drugs and Natural Remedies

 There are herbs that have quite a relationship of result with heart problems.
 The two I know most about are cayenne and hawthorn.
 I have utilized both herbs at vulnerable times in my life, because heart disease is prevelant in my genetic blood line on both sides.

 I also credit a natural supplement with saving my life.
 I took a product called Argenix at a time when I was very concerned about my heart and the result was incredible.
 Yet, this product has a therapeutic dose of L-Arginine (can trigger herpes and shingles) so I can't say side effects would not happen.
 I did a series on the product and my experience with Argenix on my blog.
-Actually, I talked more about the company's newer product, called Cardiococktail but to this day, I prefer the original, the Argenix.
+I'm in the process of moving that information to the main site here.
+The first article I moved is on arginine and herpes Actually, I talked more about the company's newer product (Cardiococktail) but to this day, I prefer the original, the Argenix.
 This product is in an MLM structure, which I don't like, but it works so I am talking about it.
 I'm not selling it.

 However, I'm not in the same position as someone with a diagnosed heart problem who is on a lot of prescription drugs already so I can't possibly say whether these herbs, safe as they are for most people and despite the long history of use and success, would be ok for your mom.